Samiul30/Oculet/README.md

 [![](https://img.shields.io/badge/patreon-donate-orange.svg)](https://www.patreon.com/samiul30)

-> This bot is being used by 50+ servers.
+> This bot is being used by 70+ servers.

 ### Features
 Oculet :
-*   Commands are very simple and user-friendly.
+*   Totally slash commands supported now.
 *   Lots of filters to use in.
 *   Spotify and SoundCloud support.
 *   Youtube-together module.
+*   Version: 2.0.0

 ## Invite